 A year later, she won bronze in the 400m IM at the 2017 World Aquatics Championships in Budapest.
 She was particularly proud of that result as it came just days after she was unable to finish the 200m IM final when she took on water.
 Pickrem added three more world championship medals in 2019, winning bronze in the 200m IM, the 200m breaststroke, and the 4x100m medley relay in which she swam the breaststroke leg for the team that set a Canadian record.
 She just missed the podium in the 400m IM with a fourth-place finish.
 In between world championships, she won 200m IM silver at the 2018 Pan Pacific Championships.

 Pickrem competed at her fourth straight World Aquatics Championships in 2022, making it to the semifinals of the 200m IM.
 She decided to opt of the 2022 Commonwealth Games to be able to focus on her physical and mental health.
 She also announced she would be heading back to training with the Texas A&M Aggies.
 The return to that familiar environment appeared to help; in the fall/winter of 2022, she won six medals on the short course World Cup circuit and two relay medals at the World Swimming Championships (25m).

-Born and raised in Florida, Sydney Pickrem is a dual Canadian-American citizen whose family hails from Halifax.
-After winning both individual medleys at the 2015 Canadian Trials, she reached the podium in both events at the Pan Am Games in Toronto, taking silver in the 400m IM and bronze in the 200m IM.
+In 2015, Pickrem won both individual medleys at the Canadian Trials and reached the podium in both events at the Pan Am Games in Toronto, taking silver in the 400m IM and bronze in the 200m IM.
 She then made her FINA World Championship debut, advancing to the final of the 200m IM.